 BSc (U Sydney) 2010, PhD (U Sydney) 2015, EMBO fellow/postdoc (MRC LMB, UK) 2015-2018, Lecturer/Research Fellow 2019-2020 (University of Wollongong)

 Aelon is a budding neuroscientist, an advocate for diversity in STEM, and worm compadre.
 In 2020, he graduated with a B. Bionanotechnology (Honours) from the University of Wollongong, Australia.
-Aelon’s current project involves using C. elegans to study the biological process of learning.
+Aelon's PhD project and now postdoctoral research involves using C. elegans to study the biological process of learning.

 Anna is a developing scientist with a love for genetics, neuroscience, and all things in between.
 She emphasizes the importance that interdisciplinary and multicultural exposure has played in her journey of scientific discovery.
 Her academic career has taken her across the globe with a BS from North Carolina State University in the US, an MSc from the University of Glasgow in the UK, and now Australia.